-- Why do I need to submit a septic system design with a Health Inspection Program application?
+- Do I need to submit a septic system design with a Health Inspection Program application?

-- Do I need to submit a copy of my septic system design, if I am only changing an existing Health Inspection Program license to my name?
+- Do I need to submit a copy of Appendix C Onsite Wastewater Disposal System if I am only changing an existing Health Inspection Program license to my name?